 14. Use vivid language.
 Make them imagine things

 It’s strange but the reader can actually sense if the writer is feeling good about their subject.
 Good writing makes the reader imagine things.
 By using “word pictures” you can let them imagine whole worlds for themselves.
 Be more vivid in your descriptions.
-Point with the words and create images in your reader’s minds.
+Point with the words and create images in your reader’s mind.
 That’s where the magic happens.

 “The best words not only pinpoint an idea better than any alternative but echo it in their sound and articulation, a phenomenon called phonesthetics, the feeling of sound.” – Steven Pinker